-There are lots of environmentally friendly, home-grown nappy brands out there, such as Ecoriginals in Australia and Kit & Kin in the UK.
-The best thing is, you can subscribe to home deliveries – so that’s one less bulky item on your supermarket shopping list and one less essential item to remember.
+There are many environmentally friendly, home-grown nappy brands, such as Ecoriginals in Australia and Kit & Kin in the UK.
+The best thing is, you can subscribe to home deliveries — so that’s one less bulky item on your supermarket shopping list and one less thing to forget.

-We’re also excited to learn about DiaperRecycle, an Australian start-up that has come up with a sustainable solution for recycling nappies, and offers a disposable nappy waste collection service.
+We’re also excited to learn about DiaperRecycle, an Australian start-up that has developed a sustainable solution for recycling nappies and offers a disposable nappy waste collection service.

 6. Pick the right wipes

 Synthetic wet wipes are a huge environmental problem — they cause more than 90% of sewer blockages and add to the oceans’ plastic problem.

 If you opt for disposable baby wipes, use natural materials like bamboo or cotton.
 There are many eco-friendly baby wipe brands on the market.
 Some, like Ecoriginals and Tooshies by Tom, offer a subscription service, making them another essential purchase you can set and forget.

 Reusable wipes are a phenomenon.
 They are so much better for the environment, they cost less than disposables in the long term, and you never have to worry about running to the shops to restock in an emergency!
 You could make your own reusable wipes or invest in a brand like Cheeky Wipes.